taupirho/do-you-speak-vi/README.md

 that you don't see an 'ma' when you type this command, it’s just an internal label maintained by vi. **NB In the following examples, expressions in brackets may be typed instead of the corresponding expression before the brackets.
 For example d(y)'a means you can type d'a or y'a.
+Also the difference between deleting and yanking lines is that deleted lines are renmoved from the buffer whereas yanked lines are left in place.

 **Cut and Paste between a marked line and the current line.**

 Goto the line you want to start cutting from.
-Type **ma** then put the curosr at the line you want the cut to end at.
-Then for example:-
+Type **ma** then move the cursor to the line you want the cut to end at.
+Then for example you can ... :-

 **'a** - goto the line marked with a